If you are into landscape photography, you might have already questioned your decision to wake up early for taking sunrise photos.

 When you photograph in the evening, there are lots of people around.
-They talk, walk; their thoughts float in the air, they keep walking into the frame and distract you in so many ways.
+They keep walking into the frame and distract you in so many ways.

-During the sunrise, you have a better chance for a tête-à-tête with nature.
+During the sunrise, you get alone time with nature.
 You can focus on your thoughts and feelings and express yourself better.
 Also, the golden hour stays longer than the blue hour.

 Getting Ready For Sunrise Photography